Endalk-Chala/Minnesota-Immigration-Rhetoric-and-Fraud-Coverage-Archive-Somali-Community-Focus/README.md

 # Minnesota Immigration Rhetoric and Fraud Coverage Archive (Somali Community Focus)

-*A documentary-style public archive of Somali immigration rhetoric and fraud coverage in Minnesota (2022 – Present).*
+*A documentary-style public archive of Somali immigration rhetoric and fraud coverage in Minnesota (2022–Present).*

 ---